eileencodes/spring/CONTRIBUTING.md

 Therefore, to test changes with your app, run `rake install` to properly install the gem on your system.

+After `rake install` you'll need to run
+`gem install /path/to/local/spring-version.gem` to install the gem for your application.
+You don't need to restart spring to get this working, reinstalling the gem takes care of this.

+If your `Gemfile.lock` is requiring a version of spring that is different than your local version (for example: `Gemfile.lock` specifies spring 1.3.3 but the local copy is spring 1.3.4) you'll need to update the `Gemfile.lock` with `bundle update spring` first, then install the gem via the path to the gem you built with `rake install`.

 ## Submitting a pull request

 If your change is a bugfix or feature, please make sure you add to